tomgreenfield/AdaptHelper/README.md

 #### Rub

+To use the Rub buildkit, select *Rub Here…* on a folder containing rub-cli’s README.

-To use the native buildkit Rub, select *Rub Here…* on a folder containing a rub batch file and a buildkit/node_modules sub-folder.
+For the legacy, native Rub buildkit, select *Rub Here… (Legacy)* on a folder containing a rub batch file and a buildkit/node_modules sub-folder.

 #### Other